 By clicking the pencil icon, you can edit the reverse DNS name straight from the list.
 Note that other server IP address settings are managed in the server-specific settings.
 See our guides about managing servers and managing network settings for more details.

-By clicking the Add button, you can create new user accounts to allow your whole team to work together efficiently and securely.
+By clicking the Create subaccount button, you can create new user accounts to allow your whole team to work together efficiently and securely.

 The Usage page is where you’ll find the breakdown of the daily usage reports.
 It allows you to keep track of your daily spending on resources with monthly history reports.